Communications and Control for Wireless Drone-Based Antenna Array: System Model and General Problem Formulation

 \section{System Model and General Problem Formulation}

 Consider a set $\mathcal{L}$ of $L$ single-antenna wireless users located within a given geographical area.
 In this area, a set $\mathcal{M}$ of $M$ quadrotor drones are used as flying access points to provide downlink wireless service for ground users.
 The $M$ drones will form an antenna array in which each element is a single-antenna drone, as shown in Fig.\,\ref{SystemModel}.
 For tractability, we consider a linear antenna array whose elements are symmetrically excited and located about the origin of the array as done in \cite{Purturbation}.
 The results that we will derive for the linear array case can provide a key guideline for designing more complex 2D and 3D array configurations.
 The 3D location of drone $m\in \mathcal{M}$ and of user $i\in \mathcal{L}$ is given by ($x^\textrm{u} _{i},y^\textrm{u} _{i},z^\textrm{u}_i)$, and the location of drone $m$ while serving user $i$ is $(x_{m,i},y_{m,i},z_{m,i})$.
-To avoid collisions\footnote{Virtual force field approaches such as in \cite{ursula} can also be used to avoid collisions.}, we assume that adjacent drones in the array are separated by at least $D_\textrm{min}$.
+To avoid collisions, we assume that adjacent drones in the array are separated by at least $D_\textrm{min}$.
 Let $a_m$ and $\beta_m$ be the amplitude and phase of the signal (i.e. excitation) at element $m$ in the array.
-Let ${d_m} = \sqrt {{{({x_{m,i}} - {x_{o}})}^2} + {{({y_{m,i}} - {y_{o}})}^2} + {{({z_{m,i}} - {z_{o}})}^2}}$ be the distance of drone $m$ from the origin of the array whose 3D coordinate is $(x_o,y_o,z_o)$.
+Let ${d_{m,i}} = \sqrt {{{(\textcolor{black}{x_{m,i}} - {x_{o}})}^2} + {{({y_{m,i}} - {y_{o}})}^2} + {{({z_{m,i}} - {z_{o}})}^2}}$ be the distance of drone $m$ from the origin of the array whose 3D coordinate is $(x_o,y_o,z_o)$.
 The magnitude of the far-field radiation pattern of each element is $w{(\theta,\phi)}$, where $\theta$ and $\phi$ are the polar and azimuthal angles in the spherical coordinate.